 - Design, implement and evaluate quality improvement projects in health care systems.

 - Utilize clinical scholarship to implement evidence-based practice at the population health level.

 - Synthesize health care informatics and patient care technologies to effect improvements in health care delivery and patient safety.

 - Employ effective communication and collaboration skills to identify and implement best practices in health care delivery.

-Visit our student resources page for academic calendars and other information.
+Schedule a meeting with your academic dean or visit our student resources page for academic calendars and other information.